ElenaPdu/ITFactory/Database_Project_For_SheinApp.md

   After the insert, in order to prepare the data to be better suited for the testing process, I updated some data in the following way:

--- Actualizeaza descrierea categoriei cu numele 'Home Decor' in tabelul Categories.
-Ea schimba descrierea existenta a acestei categorii in 'Products for home decoration'.
+-- Update the description of the category with the name 'Home Decor' in the Categories table.
+It changes the existing description of this category to 'Products for home decoration'.
-Clauza WHERE specifica ca actualizarea se aplica numai in cazul in care numele categoriei este 'Home Decor'. <br>
+The WHERE clause specifies that the update applies only if the category name is 'Home Decor'. <br>
 **UPDATE Categories <br>
 SET description = 'Products for home decoration' <br>
 WHERE category_name = 'Home Decor';** <br>

--- Actualizeaza pretul produsului cu numele 'T-shirt' in tabelul Products.
-Ea schimba pretul existent al acestui produs in 29.99.
+-- Update the price of the product with the name 'T-shirt' in the Products table.
+It changes the existing price of this product to 29.99.
-Clauza WHERE specifica ca actualizarea se aplica numai in cazul in care numele produsului este 'T-shirt'. <br>
+The WHERE clause specifies that the update applies only if the product name is 'T-shirt'. <br>
 **UPDATE Products <br>
 SET price = 29.99 <br>
 WHERE product_name = 'T-shirt';** <br>

--- Actualizeaza numele categoriei cu id-ul 3001 in tabelul Categories.
-Ea schimba numele existent al acestei categorii in 'Electronics'.
+-- Update the category name with the id 3001 in the Categories table.
+It changes the existing name of this category to 'Electronics'.
-Clauza WHERE specifica ca actualizarea se aplica numai in cazul in care id-ul categoriei este 3001. <br>
+The WHERE clause specifies that the update applies only if the category id is 3001. <br>
 **UPDATE Categories <br>
 SET category_name = 'Electronics' <br>
 WHERE category_id = 3001;** <br>